Syslifters/offsec-tools/README.md

 <img align="left" width="400px" src="https://docs.syslifters.com/images/Logo.svg">

 # OffSec Tools
-This repository is meant for pentesters, red teamers and everyone else using a variety of offensive security tools during engagements.
-The repo is a collection of useful tools suitable for audits in internal environments.
-We regularily fetch and compile the newest version of each tool and provide them to you as release.
+This repository is intended for pentesters and red teamers using a variety of offensive security tools during their assessments.
+The repository is a collection of useful tools suitable for assessments in internal environments.
+We regularly fetch and compile the latest version of each tool and make it available to you as a release.

-You do not have to hassle with updating and compiling the tools yourself.
-Just download the latest release and find all tools that you will need in one single archive.
+You don't have to worry about updating and compiling the tools yourself.
+Just download the latest version and find all the tools you need in a single archive.

 Happy Hacking!
 Team Syslifters